-Users can sign up and register books to generate library catalogs and reading lists.
-They can also create their own groups of book suggestions and discussions.
-Shelfari.
+The site sought to create a social networking service that met the needs of avid readers.
+This strategy may have mirrored a trend during this time period of creating niche social networks such as social movie site Flixster.
 White paper.
 A white paper is an authoritative report or guide helping readers understand an issue, solve a problem, or make a decision.
 White papers are used in two main spheres: government and business-to-business marketing.

 Category:Internet advertising methods.
 Category:Internet marketing.
 LibraryThing.
 LibraryThing is a social cataloging web application for storing and sharing book catalogs and various types of book metadata.
 It is used by authors, individuals, libraries, and publishers.
 Based in Portland, Maine, LibraryThing was developed by Tim Spalding and went live on August 29, 2005.
 As of January 2015, it has over 1,900,000 users and nearly 95 million books catalogued. §Features The primary feature of LibraryThing ("LT") is the cataloging of books by importing data from libraries through Z39.50 connections and from six Amazon.com stores.